Ashique01/faq-chapter-using-buttonHandeling/README.md

 ## Usage
 * Click on a question to toggle the visibility of the answer.
 * Use the responsive design to view the app on different device

+## Contributing
+Contributions are welcome!
+If you have any suggestions or improvements, feel free to submit a pull request.

+### Thank you and happy coding!
+Feel free to modify and customize the README.md file according to your project's specific details and requirements.